-You do not anticipate any groundwater being exposed at the site during April 2020.
-A maximum of 3.0 acres of groundwater will be exposed at the site during May 2020, and a maximum of 3.45 acres of groundwater will be exposed at the site beginning in June 2020 and continuing through March 2021.
+Table 2, submitted in February 2021, assumed that mining would resume in May 2021; however, as of July 31, 2021 there was no exposed groundwater surface area reported at the site, and no groundwater was exposed during the months of April through July 2021.
+Once mining resumes, a maximum of 3.45 acres of groundwater will be exposed at the site for the remainder of the plan period.
 For the purposes of this SWSP, you have assumed that all of the groundwater that will be exposed at the site will have been exposed to the atmosphere after December 31, 1980.
 Evaporation from the exposed water surface area was calculated using a gross annual evaporation of 49.2 inches (4.1 feet), based on CDSS digitized contour lines from NOAA Atlas 33.
 The Applicant has elected not to claim any historical consumptive use credit for native vegetation against the gross evaporation amount.
-The depletion due to evaporation of exposed groundwater surface area was calculated to be 12.59 acre-feet for this plan period.
+Table 2 shows that the maximum depletion due to evaporation of exposed groundwater surface area was calculated to be 12.59 acre-feet for this plan period, based on the assumption that mining would resume in May 2021.
+The actual depletion due to evaporation of exposed groundwater during this plan period will depend on when mining resumes at the site, but is not expected to exceed 6.95 acre-feet.